afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/intro.md

 You can use any Git provider but assuming you're using GitHub.com, follow the instructions below.

-Let's get you setup while you wait for the install to finish.
+Let's get you setup while you wait for the install to finish:

-1. Go to GitHub.com
-2. Create a brand new, uninitialised repository.
-Do not add any files (eg. readme).
-The repo must have zero prior commits
-3. Go to `https://github.com/settings/tokens` and generate a personal access token with full `Repo` permissions
+- Go to `https://github.com/settings/tokens` and generate a personal access token with full `Repo` permissions

 ![repo](./assets/repo-token.png)